bwees/homelab/README.md

 - Home (homelab-home)
   - This machine stays at my parent's house and provides Home Assistant, Jellyfin, and a few other services.
 - Linode (homelab-linode)
-  - This is a Linode VPS (1 CPU, 1GB RAM) that provides a Tailscale Exit Node for the media stack and hosts some mission critical services.
+  - This is a Linode VPS (1 CPU, 1GB RAM) that provides mission critical services as well as being the entrypoint for all public traffic.
+Once public traffic hits homelab-linode, it is routed via Traefik to the destination host over Tailscale.
+This is similar to Cloudflare Tunnels and Pangolin based approaches.
 - NAS (bwees-nas)
   - This is my main TrueNAS SCALE server.
-This repo manages the docker containers that run via SCALE's app system.
-  - Credentials are handled via Jinja2 templating instead of env variables since SCALE does not support docker-compose deployment.
+I use docker directly on the host rather than the Apps interface in TrueNAS.
+This is for consistency reasons so the deployment is the same as other hosts.
 - Homelab Router (homelab-router)
   - This is a Unifi Express 7.
 Under the hood it runs debian and thus can be controlled quite easily with Ansible.